 Prisma Cloud has distinct sensors for file system, network, and process activity.
 Each sensor is implemented individually, with its own set of rules and alerting.
 The runtime defense architecture is unified to both simplify the admin experience and to show more detail about what Prisma Cloud automatically learns from each image.
 Runtime defense has two principle object types: models and rules.

 Models are the results of the autonomous learning that Prisma Cloud performs every time we see a new image in an environment.
 A model is the ‘allow list’ for what a given image should be doing, across all runtime sensors.
 Models are automatically created and maintained by Prisma Cloud and provide an easy way for administrators to view and understand what Prisma Cloud has learned about their images.
 For example, a model for an Apache image would detail the specific processes that should run within containers derived from the image and what network sockets should be exposed.

 Monitor > Runtime > Container Models.
 Click on the image to view it’s model.

-Critically, models are built from both static analysis (such as building a hashed process map based on parsing an init script in a Dockerfile ENTRYPOINT) and dynamic behavioral analysis (such as observing actual process activity during early runtime of the container).
-Models can be in one of 3 modes:
+Models are built from both static analysis (such as building a hashed process map based on parsing an init script in a Dockerfile ENTRYPOINT) and dynamic behavioral analysis (such as observing actual process activity during early runtime of the container).
+Models can be in one of 3 modes: Active, Archived, or Learning.

-When running containers in a Kubernetes cluster, Prisma Cloud considers the image, namespace, and deployment (YAML) file for creating models.
+For containers in Kubernetes clusters, Prisma Cloud considers the image, namespace, cluster, and deployment (YAML) file when creating models.

 - When there are multiple running instances of an image in the same namespace, Prisma Cloud creates a single model.